Manuel Azaña: In the government

 These elections were won by the right-wing Confederación Española de Derechas Autónomas (CEDA) and the centrist Radical Republican Party.
 Radical leader Alejandro Lerroux became prime minister.
 Azaña temporarily withdrew from politics and returned to literary activity.

 Azaña's self-imposed political retreat lasted only a short while; in 1934 he founded the Republican Left party, the fusion of Acción Republicana with the Radical Socialist Republican Party, led by Marcelino Domingo, and the Organización Republicana Gallega Autónoma (ORGA) of Santiago Casares Quiroga.

 On 5 October 1934, the PSOE and Communists attempted a general left-wing rebellion.
 The rebellion had a temporary success in Asturias and Barcelona, but was over in two weeks.
 Azaña was in Barcelona that day, and the Lerroux-CEDA government tried to implicate him.
 He was arrested and charged with complicity in the rebellion.

-In fact Azaña had no connection with the rebellion, and the attempt to convict him on spurious charges soon collapsed, giving him the prestige of a martyr.
+In fact, Azaña had no connection with the rebellion, and the attempt to convict him on spurious charges soon collapsed, giving him the prestige of a martyr.
 He was released from prison in January 1935.
 Azaña then helped organize the Frente Popular ("Popular Front"), a coalition of all the major left-wing parties for the elections of 16 February 1936.

 The Front won the election, and Azaña became prime minister again on 19 February.
 His parliamentary coalition included the PSOE and Communists.
 This alarmed conservatives, who remembered their attempt to seize power only 17 months earlier.
 The Azaña government proclaimed an immediate amnesty for all prisoners from the rebellion, which increased conservative concerns.
 Socialists and Communists were appointed to important positions in the Assault Guard and Civil Guard.

 Also, with the Popular Front victory, radicalized peasants led by the Socialists began seizing land on 25 March.
 Azaña chose to legitimize these actions rather than challenge them.
 Radical Socialists vied with Communists in calling for violent revolution and forcible suppression of the Right.
 Political assassinations by Communists, Socialists, and anarchosyndicalists were frequent, as were retaliations by increasingly radicalized conservatives.

 Azaña insisted that the danger to the Republic was from the Right and on 11 March, the government suppressed the Falange.

 Azaña was a man of very strong convictions.
-Stanley G. Payne tentatively described him as "the last great figure of traditional Castilian arrogance in the history of Spain."
+Historian Stanley G. Payne tentatively described him as "the last great figure of traditional Castilian arrogance in the history of Spain."
 As a "middle class republican", he was implacably hostile to the monarchy and the Church.
 The CEDA, which was pro-Catholic, he therefore regarded as illegitimate, and also any and all monarchists, even those who supported parliamentary democracy.

 In the view of Paul Preston, nothing indicates more directly the value of the services provided by Azaña to the Republic than the hatred felt towards him by the ideologues and propagandists of the Francoist cause.